kasraly/CarND-LaneLines-P1/writeup_report.md

 6- I separated the lines found into left and right based on their slope. negative slope for right lane divider and positive slope for left.

 7- In order to draw a single line on the left and right lanes, for each set of lines (left and right), a straight line (first order polynomial) is fitted.
 For this, from each line a set of points were generated proportianal to its length.
-Then, a line is fitted to all lines.
+Then, a line is fitted to the set of points.
 ![alt text][lane_detected]